wigging/low-order-particle/README.md

 **funcOther.py**
 Various functions used to model 1-D biomass particle pyrolysis.
 Calculate the shell volumes that comprise a solid sphere.
 Calculate the volume average temperature of the entire sphere.
 Calculate the Sauter diameter of a shape.
 Calculate the dimensionless Biot and pyrolysis numbers.

-**funcProps.py**
-Calculate the heat capacity and thermal conductivity of wood.

 **funcRoots.py , funcTheta.py , funcZeta.py**
 Functions for solving the 1-D analytical solution of the transient heat conduction equation.